The contest is now closed. Thanks for your submissions! Winners will be contacted in mid-September.

 Rules For Entrants

-- You must have your own Surrey Libraries' card, in your own name (not your parents’).
-Library cards are free and can be made online.
+- You must have your own Surrey Libraries' card, in your own name.

 - All entries must be your own original work.
 Please do not adapt an already existing literary work by changing it slightly.